 You know that a Twin mattress is for a small child or a single adult who’s dealing with limited square footage.
-A King mattress is a huge one, ideal for larger couples or a person who loves to sprawl out in luxury.
+A King mattress is a huge one, ideal for larger couples or a person who loves to sprawl out in luxury (learn more in our King mattress comparison article).
 Your other two main options are a Full mattress and a Queen mattress.
 The main difference between these two options is the size.

 Many people read this and think to themselves, “I know this.
 A Queen mattress is wider than a Full.”
 You’re only partially correct.
 In fact, few mattress shoppers realize that a Queen mattress is both wider and longer than a Full mattress.
 When we say it’s bigger, know that it’s bigger in every dimension!

 A Full mattress is 54” wide and 75” long.
 This means you have 4,050 square inches of surface area to sleep on.
 A Queen, on the other hand, is 60” wide and 80” long.
 Those few inches make a big difference!
 Sleeping on a Queen mattress you have 4,800 square inches of space.

 Learn more about the differences between the two sizes in our dedicated article: Queen vs Full Mattress - What's the Difference?

 Who is a Queen Mattress Ideal For?

 You want to ensure that you have enough space to sleep comfortably, without paying extra for a bed that’s larger than you truly need.
 For many, that’s a Queen mattress.
 These are the most popular by far, and a good option for most couples or singles who have the room.
 Even if a teen or adult is sleeping solo, it’s important to remember the five extra inches of length.
 Taller people don’t want their feet hanging off the end of the bed, even if there’s plenty of room right next to them.
 For this reason, a Queen is suited for those over 6’ tall.
 Learn more in our dedicated Queen article.